 Author: Nathan Doverspike

-Did I miss anything?
-Did you pick up the game?
-If so, how are you enjoying it so far?
+Have you picked it up yet?
+If you have, are you enjoying it so far?
 Let me know in the comments!

 Author: Nathan Doverspike